-However, the Project continues to make steady progress on contract negotiations and anticipates completing those negotiations by the end of July 2025.
+Notwithstanding the compressed schedule, the Project continues to make steady progress on contract negotiations and anticipates completing those negotiations by the end of July 2025.
 We have been monitoring and observing the contract negotiations between OHA and GetInsured.
 These meetings have been ongoing throughout this assessment period.
 Overall, we have been pleased with the progress being made during these interactions and have observed the following: